“I Write the Needle’s Praise.”

 As ladies wont

 To finger the fine needle and nice thread.

 Note: The images above come from Art in Needlework, by Lewis F. Day and Mary Buckle.

 This article was posted on Tuesday, March 23rd, 2010 at 11:53 am and is filed under Arts and Crafts, Books & Stories, Needlework, Online Books.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Needlework Throughout the Ages”